clearhaus/gateway-api-docs/website/content/gateway/examples/series_of_transactions/repeatedly_reserve_money/repeatedly_reserve_money.md

     }
 }
 ```
-This should be followed by a capture.
+For an authorization this should be followed by a capture.
-Subsequent-in-series authorizations initiated by the merchant are made similarly, however, CSC is not included, and the previous-in-series is referenced, e.g.:
+Subsequent-in-series authorizations or debits initiated by the merchant are made similarly, however, CSC is not included, and a previous-in-series is referenced, e.g.:
 ```shell
 curl -X POST \
   https://gateway.test.clearhaus.com/authorizations \